UniversalDevicesInc/pgc-nodejs-interface/README.md

 this.reportDriver(driver, forceReport), to send existing driver value to ISY.

-this.reportDrivers(), To send existing driver values to ISY.
+this.reportDrivers(forceReport), To send changed driver values to ISY.

 this.reportCmd(), To run a command on this node on ISY.
 (Example DON)